Video HD 20 min, 2018-2019. Norwegian w/English subtitles.

-Military activity has had a direct influence on the occurrence of various species.
+Military activity has had a direct influence on the occurrence and eradication of various species.
 Structures and intervention in landscapes such as walls, mounds, proving grounds and bunkers create new and parallel ecologies while wiping out others.
 Some species are spread through war and conflict or transportation while others are planted to indicate hierarchies.
-Military areas become very specific ecosystems reflecting history in numerous ways.
+Military areas become specific ecosystems reflecting history in numerous ways.